From Chinatown Pretty To Nora From Queens, Chinese Grandmas Are 2020's Fashion Icons

 ”

-Bay Area-based writer Valerie Luu and photographer Andria Lo also treasure sartorial memories of their family matriarchs who immigrated to North America.
-While on dim sum dates in San Francisco’s Chinatown, the two friends also delighted in the sense of style of the neighborhood seniors.
+Writer Valerie Luu and photographer Andria Lo also treasure sartorial memories of their family matriarchs who immigrated to North America.
+While on dim sum dates in San Francisco’s Chinatown, the two friends also delighted in the sense of style of the neighbourhood seniors.
 Luu and Lo first documented their subjects on a popular Instagram account, Chinatown Pretty, which evolved into a recently released book, Chinatown Pretty: Fashion and Wisdom from Chinatown’s Most Stylish Seniors.

 “They wore layers of colour, like six shades of pink or four floral patterns, all in one outfit.
 So we wanted to know at first, like, ‘Where did they get their shoes?
 How did they put this outfit together?!’” explains Luu, on Zoom.
 “From there, the clothes became a gateway to tell stories about their immigration, about their lives as seniors in these urban centres, and a celebration of all those things.”